 Do not take this medicine if you are pregnant.
 It is not known whether it may affect your developing baby if you take it during pregnancy.

 Do not breast-feed if you are taking this medicine.
 It is not known if the active ingredient in ADENURIC passes into breast milk and there is a possibility that your baby may be affected.

 Do not give this medicine to a child under the age of 18 years.
 The safety and efficacy in children younger than 18 years old has not been established.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Tell your doctor if you have any allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you have or have had any of the following medical conditions:

-- heart disease, heart failure or a history of heart attack
+- heart disease, heart failure, a heart attack or a stroke

 - kidney problems